mahmoodlab/CLAM/tutorials/install_clam.md

 It should work this time!

-2. After finishing the installation, if there is the following when executing `pip check` or other command `ModuleNotFoundError: No module named '_distutils_hack'`
+2. After finishing the installation, if encounter the following error when executing `pip check` or other command `ModuleNotFoundError: No module named '_distutils_hack'`

 Update SetupTools with command